arith-lang/proto-impl/README.md

 After working through a few tutorials on writing interpreters and compilers, I decided to build one of my own.

-Arith is a very simple language with a Lisp-like syntax that will evaluate basic arithmetic operations, perform string operations, and generally do a little bit of everything you expect a programming language to do.
+Arith is a very simple language with a Lisp-like syntax that will evaluate basic arithmetic operations, perform string and list operations, and generally do a little bit of everything you expect a programming language to do.

 I'm taking the incremental approach recommended by Abdulaziz Ghuloum in "[An Incremental Approach to Compiler Construction](http://scheme2006.cs.uchicago.edu/11-ghuloum.pdf)" and implementing one small piece at a time from input to code generation.

-## Usage
+## Using the interpreter and transpiler

 Start by cloning the repo: `git clone https://github.com/jasonsbarr/arith.git <directory>`.